 SEO (Search Engine Optimization) is the practice of optimizing content to be discovered through a search engine’s organic search results.
-For museums with limited budgets, having a website which features in organic search results (rather than paid advertising) is a cost effective way to get exposure for your museum and a great way to serve your audiences.
+For museums with limited budgets, having a website which features in organic search results (rather than Google Advertising) is a cost effective way to get exposure for your museum and a great way to serve your audiences.

 Afterall museums are subject matter experts.
 So when a member of the public has a query about art, science or history, it makes sense for a museum to be there with the answer.
 For many museums, being the top search result is inline with their educational missions.

 The following SEO trends will not only effect museums in 2020, but will help shape the future of search in the coming years.

 Optimize for User Intent

 The most important thing for museums to keep in mind when optimizing their websites for Google in 2020 is user intent.
 SEO is no longer about simply writing lots of content with dozens of keywords in hopes that Google will see you and rank your pages favorably.
 Google wants to know that your pages are what users truly want.